cur1ousFranz/ecommerce/README.md

 ## Description

 ####  This project is inspired with SHEIN ecommerce website.
-Customer can add browse product specification and add them in their cart.
+Customer can browse product specification and add them in their cart.
 Customer can also proceed to checkout to check products on their cart.
 This project was built to practice my skills in Laravel + Vuejs stack.

 #### Admin panel frontend repository: https://github.com/cur1ousFranz/ecommerce_admin_panel